-Being a millennial, there’s lots of things we did as teenagers that now we know we got wrong.
+Being a millennial, there are lots of things we did as teenagers that now we know we got wrong.

 In addition to the myth that moisturizers made our skin greasy or the thought that tanning beds killed pimples (wut?), there also was the thought that toner was a benign skin care step.